nrfconnect/sdk-nrf-bm/doc/nrf-bm/install_nrf_bm.rst

 You can now proceed to test the :ref:`samples` included in this version of |BMshort|.

-The samples can be found in the :file:`nrf-bm/samples` folder, and are divided into two subfolders:
+The samples can be found in the :file:`nrf-bm/samples` folder, and are divided into subfolders:

 * :file:`bluetooth` for the samples showcasing Bluetooth® LE functionalities using the SoftDevice.
   See :ref:`ble_samples`.
 * :file:`peripherals` for the samples showcasing various peripheral functionalities that do not require the SoftDevice.
   See :ref:`peripheral_samples`.
+* :file:`boot` for the samples showcasing the functionalities related to Device Firmware Update.
+  See :ref:`dfu_samples`.

 Each sample documentation contains full information on how to build, flash, and test the respective sample.